 Each node (such as an RC) on the Fibre Channel front-end loop must have a unique FC-AL address ID.
 The FC-AL protocol translates the FC-AL address ID into an 8-bit arbitrated loop physical address (ALPA).
 You set the RC FC-AL address ID using switches, as explained later in this chapter.
-If your PFC 500 has a second, redundant RC, it should be set to the same FC-AL address ID as the primary FC.
+If your PFC500 has a second, redundant RC, it should be set to a different FC-AL address ID than the primary FC.